Annihilation of vortex dipoles in an Oblate Bose-Einstein Condensate: Superfluid vortex dipole and its generation

-There are several theoretical proposals to generate vortices in non-rotating traps.
-These include stirring of the condensate using blue-detuned laser or several laser beams \cite{PhysRevLett.104.160401, PhysRevA.61.013604}, adiabatic passage \cite{PhysRevLett.80.2972}, Raman transitions in bicondensate systems \cite{PhysRevLett.79.4728}, laser beam vortex guiding \cite{springerlink.s003400000337}, laser beam diffraction on a helical light grating \cite{springerlink.s003400050601}, and phase imprinting \cite{PhysRevA.64.043601}.
+There are several theoretical and experimental proposals to generate vortices in non-rotating traps.
+These include stirring of the condensate using blue-detuned laser or several laser beams \cite{PRL.104.160401, PRA.61.013604}, adiabatic passage \cite{PRL.80.2972}, Raman transitions in binary condensate systems \cite{PRL.79.4728}, laser beam vortex guiding \cite{s003400000337}, and phase imprinting \cite{PRA.64.043601}.
 Among these methods, the easiest one to nucleate vortex dipoles is by stirring a BEC with a blue-detuned laser beam.
 When the velocity of the laser beam exceeds a critical velocity, vortex-antivortex pairs are released from the localized dip in the number density created due to the laser beam.
-These vortex dipoles then move through the BEC and exhibit various interesting dynamics \cite{Freilich03092010, PhysRevA.61.013604, PhysRevA.83.011603}.
+These vortex dipoles then move through the BEC and exhibit various interesting dynamics \cite{F03092010, PRA.61.013604, PRA.83.011603}.
 The critical velocity depends on the number density, width and intensity of the laser beam, and the frequency of the trapping potential.
 This nucleation process exhibits a high degree of coherence and stability, allowing us to map out the annihilation of the dipoles.
-In an axis symmetric trap, a vortex dipole is a metastable state of superfluid flow with long lifetime.
+In an axis-symmetric trap, a vortex dipole is a metastable state of superfluid flow with long lifetime.